IonicaBizau/tinyreq/README.md

 #### Return
 - **EventEmitter** An event emitter you can use for listening for the `data`, `error` and `end` events.

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

 ## :dizzy: Where is this library used?
 If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`cheerio-req`](https://github.com/IonicaBizau/cheerio-req#readme)—An http request module sending back a Cheerio object.
  - [`github-colors`](https://github.com/IonicaBizau/github-colors)—GitHub colors and file extensions mapping
- - [`jsonrequest`](https://github.com/IonicaBizau/node-jsonrequest)—A tiny library for requesting and getting JSON resources.
+ - [`jsonrequest`](https://github.com/IonicaBizau/jsonrequest)—A tiny library for requesting and getting JSON resources.
  - [`tinyreq-cli`](https://github.com/IonicaBizau/tinyreq-cli#readme)—A cli tool for making http(s) requests.
 CLI for tinyreq.
  - [`wrabbit`](https://github.com/jillix/wrabbit) (by jillix)—Wrap scripts by providing the wrapping function.